mocox/PY-Data-Structures/README.md

 ## A list of Files

 ### Basic Searches
-linearSearch.py  - shows a search from front to back of a an array <br />
+linearSearch.py  - shows a search from front to back of an array <br />
 binarySearch.py  - shows a binary search of a sorted aray

 ### Basic Sorts